They are two historic countries, moving in opposite – and unexpected – directions.

 High unemployment also persists among immigrants and young Swedes (25.9 percent amongst 15-25 year olds).
 This owes much, Bartholomew observes, to "the high minimum wage imposed on the various industries by the still-powerful unions.
 Those who cannot command a good wage are not allowed to work for a lower one."
 On the income side, average Swedish wage-earners in 2009 still took home less than 50 percent of what they cost their employer.
 The equivalent figure for Britain was 67 percent.

 It hardly need be said that the differences between Sweden and the United States are enormous.
-An economy of 310 million people is a very different affair to one with just over 9 million inhabitants.
+An economy of 310 million people is a very different affair than one with just over 9 million inhabitants.
 Moreover, small ships are easier to turn around than ocean-liners.
-Nonetheless, it's surely paradoxical -- and tragic -- that a small Nordic country which remains a byword for its (at times obsessive) commitment to egalitarianism has proved far more willing than America to give economic liberty a chance.
+Nonetheless, it's surely paradoxical – and tragic – that a small Nordic country which remains a byword for its (at times obsessive) commitment to egalitarianism has proved far more willing than America to give economic liberty a chance.

 This column first appeared on the American Spectator.